Lifestyle in Bangkok

-Bangkok is an around-the-clock feast of sights and sounds.
+Bangkok is a feast of sights and sounds.
 Restaurants, bars, nightclubs, shopping malls, open markets, golf courses, temples, parks and an array of exotic scents all combine to make up the expat’s lifestyle experience in Bangkok.
 Expats new and established alike will find themselves with plenty to see and do in the Thai capital.

 A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and sit shoulder to shoulder with the locals, there's never a dull moment.

 Shopping in Bangkok

 From trinkets found at the city’s famous floating markets to high-end fashion, Bangkok has it all when it comes to shopping.
 Expats merely have to decide if they are in the mood to trawl street stalls for the perfect bargain, or if they'd prefer the easy access of mega malls which house everything, from cinemas to bowling alleys and even the odd aquarium.